 Some classes are known smokers: the Spy and the Soldier.
-This increases to 6 with some hats (to be exact, the classes are the Demoman, the Sniper, the Soldier, and the Medic).
+This increases to 6 with some hats (to be exact, the classes are the Demoman, the Sniper, the Spy, the Soldier, the Medic, and most recently the Heavy).
 The Pyro carries a lighter, but probably for a differentreason.

 When the Engineer is gibbed with the Gunslinger equipped, his right hand will still be the normal gloved hand.

 Similarly, if a player wearing an unlockable hat is gibbed, the regular hat gib may still spawn.